cdpadilla42/chrisdpadilla.com/_posts/acnmfe.md

 # Animations

 The app really came to life when I started adding in animations!
 I wanted to give as much of a native game feeling to our app as I could.
 The animations are mostly small transitional touches that add a bit of life and playfulness to the game.
-The tenniques I used were:
+The techniques I used were:

 - Text Animation with Typist
 - CSS Transition Animations